-Unique peptide and hyaluronic acid booster gives lips a volumnized look.
-Pleasant minty tingle when applying.
+Unique peptide and hyaluronic acid booster gives lips a volumized look.
+Pleasant minty tingle when applied.
 Moisturizes lips with vitamins A and E. Sponge applicator makes it easy to apply.
 Nice gloss finish.

 Can be sticky.
-Has a strong scent, and not as lasting as other brands.
+Has a strong scent, and is not as long-lasting as other brands.

 Not much product for the price.
 Not everyone saw results.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.